jmurrii/Milestone-Project-1/html/README.md

 The Strategy Plane:
 Business Goals 2020 - brand awareness, showcase band’s music.
-User Needs.
-Access to content and information in a well presented manner I.e. don’t overload with content.
+User Needs -  Access to content and information in a well presented manner I.e. don’t overload with content.

 The Scope Plane:
 The Minimum Viable Product is an online space that lays out the band’s vision and points the user to relevant information.

 The Structure Plane:
 The information is structured in a clean and clear way.
-The homepage being saved for just a photo and whatever the main feature will be the ‘call to action’ for the band, whatever that may be at any given time.
+The homepage being saved for just a photo and a 'main feature' which will be the ‘call to action’ for the band, whatever that may be at any given time.
 The rest of the information will be divided between the About, Video, Tour and Store pages, which are all self-explanatory and easy to follow.

 The Surface Plane:
 The site will have a minimalist feel.
 Use of greys and retro simple fonts is used to reflect the art-style of Shoreditch, where the band is currently based.
 Simple old-school drawings of swallows and subtle nature photography reflects the Irish roots of the band.
-The sparse use of red was used to give a feeling of energy/excitement which is a reflection of the bands electronic musical influences.
+The sparse use of red as a hover effect over links and icons was used to give a feeling of energy/excitement which is a reflection of the bands electronic musical influences.

-All these seemingly small design decisions hopefully combine to achieve an artistic experience for the user and gives a feel for what the project is about.
+All these small design choices hopefully combine to achieve an artistic experience for the user and gives a feel for what the project is about.